An autoresponder is the product and a drip campaign is one way to use the product to send emails automatically at separate times or days.

 Broadcast Emails vs Autoresponder – When and Which to Use

-Write another email and broadcast it out to see if it performs better and swap out with the autoresponder sequence if better.
+Write another email and broadcast it out to see if it performs better and swap out with the autoresponder sequence if its better.

 Example, if you’ve been sending out a tip each week and you know your list readers get paid at the end of the month.

 Email Marketing “Autoresponder Campaigns” Explained

 Would it be a sub niche of your list?
-So you can track the readers who opened the email and tag them to that email interest.
+Where you can track the readers who opened the email and tag them to that email interest.